AliDaraei/single-cell-rnaseq-analysis/README.md

 ### Why pseudobulk?
-Differential expression is performed using pseudobulk aggregation to respect biological replication and avoid statistical pitfalls associated with single-cell-level testing.
+Differential expression is performed using pseudobulk aggregation to respect biological replication and avoid statistical pitfalls associated with single-cell–level testing.

 ### Why cell-type–specific subclustering?
-Broad clustering can mask meaningful heterogeneity, particularly in highly abundant cell types such as hepatocytes.
+Global clustering can mask biologically meaningful heterogeneity, especially within abundant populations such as hepatocytes.
 Subclustering enables resolution of zonation, stress responses, and disease-associated programs.

 ### Why scVI?
 scVI is included as an **optional exploratory module** to validate transcriptional structure in a probabilistic latent space.
 It is not used for annotation or differential expression.

 ---

 ## ⚙️ Requirements

 ### R (≥ 4.2)
 - Seurat
 - harmony
 - edgeR
 - dplyr
 - ggplot2
 - clusterProfiler
 - msigdbr
 - ComplexHeatmap

 ### Python (≥ 3.9)
 - scanpy
 - scvi-tools
 - anndata
 - PyTorch backend

 Exact versions may vary by system and dataset.